victaum1/crak_chess/README.md

 * Deployment
 The target will be to build a standalone binary.
-This one should be comunicating with some chess protocol (uci/xboard).
+This one should be communicating with some chess protocol (uci/xboard).

 * Who do I talk to?
 With the repo owner or admin: